jaguara01/20230608_Python_Lego_Project/README.md

 Data source:
 [rebrickable](https://rebrickable.com/downloads/)

-The purpose of this project is to get familiar with Python and be able to answer analitical questions
+The purpose of this project is to get familiar with Python and be able to answer analytical questions